mkffl/mkffl.github.io/_posts/2023-04-20-causal-shapley.markdown

 Δ_v(\text{zip}, \{\text{income, race}\})=v_f(\{\text{income, race, zip}\}) - v_f(\{\text{income, race}\})
 $$

 Let's take an example by an applicant called Erick, to illustrate this scenario.
-Erick has average income, low race values and a high prediction of acceptance.
+Erick has an average income, low race values and a high prediction of acceptance.

 |        | value |
 |-------|---|